Arina Melkozernova

 - Tri-lingual: fluent in English, Russian, with basic conversation and reading skills in French.

-Over the course of my career, I have worked in different fields: teaching science to high school students (Biology/Chemistry), conducting scientific research in biology (Ichthyology/Ecology/Microbiology), teaching creativity to university students (Intermedia/Art Appreciation), and training educators to enhance teaching and learning with technology (Instructional Design).
-All of my background experiences have sparked my interest in further examining the relationships between the arts and the sciences in non-Western and Western value systems.
-My research focus is on the developing and implementing creative solutions for digitizing culturally valuable information to promote the notion of “sovereignty” in relation to digital technologies and infrastructure.
-My goal is to help in requests and prospects of new generation of tribal knowledge workers.
+Throughout my career, I have worked in different fields: teaching science to high school students (Biology/Chemistry), conducting scientific research in biology (Ichthyology/Ecology/Microbiology), teaching creativity to university students (Intermedia/Art Appreciation), and training educators to enhance teaching and learning with technology (Instructional Design).
+My background experiences have sparked my interest in further examining the relationships between the arts and the sciences in non-Western and Western value systems.
+My research focus is on developing and implementing creative solutions for digitizing culturally valuable information to promote the notion of “sovereignty” in relation to digital technologies and infrastructure.
+My goal is to help with the requests and prospects of a new generation of tribal knowledge workers.

 North American Observatory Affiliate, Humanities for the Environment

-- A.Melkozernova (2019) “MAKING TRIBAL HISTORIES ACCESSIBLE: Collaborating with the Coushatta Tribe of Louisiana”.
+A.Melkozernova & D.Bates (2019) “MAKING TRIBAL HISTORIES ACCESSIBLE: Collaborating with the Coushatta Tribe of Louisiana”.
 Poster presentation.
-Doing Research in Indigenous Communities conference (DRIC), ASU, 2019; Online Edition of DHSI Conference and Colloquium, 2020.
+Doing Research in Indigenous Communities Conference (DRIC), ASU, 2019; Online Edition of DHSI Conference and Colloquium, 2020.

 - A.Melkozernova (2017) WEB OF SCIENCE DATABASE: KNOWLEDGE OF THE HOPI.
 A Prototype for the Future Research: Sampling and Patterns.
 Poster presentation.
 DISI Graduate Research Conference, Tempe, AZ, 2018.
 The 19th Annual American Indian Studies Association Conference, Tempe, AZ, 2018.
 HTRC UnCamp 2018, UC Berkeley.